Disagreements on the intensity of tornadoes: Texas Panhandle tornado outbreak (1995)

 On June 8, 1995, an extremely severe and localized outbreak of tornadoes occurred in the Texas Panhandle.
 A violent stovepipe tornado struck the city of Pampa, Texas after touching down to its southwest.
 Its short path length and lack of damage to structures limited its rating.
 According to Thomas P. Grazulis, the F4 rating it was given was based on the movement of industrial equipment, as the tornado had weakened significantly by the time it entered more populated areas.
 Grazulis used photogrammetry to conclude that at about 100 feet above ground level, the tornado had wind speeds in the 200–250 miles per hour, not counting a powerful vertical wind component.
 Grazulis later discussed the Pampa event in F5-F6 Tornadoes and declared "In my opinion, if there ever was an F6 tornado caught on video, it was the Pampa, Texas tornado of 1995".
 The same supercell responsible for the Pampa tornado cycled and produced another significant tornado near Hoover, Texas, which was officially rated F2.
 Narrowly missing the Rufe Jordan Unit prison, this tornado displayed significant strength by stripping asphalt from the local highways.

+Jarrell, Texas (1997)

+On May 27, 1997, a devastating tornado struck the outskirts of Jarrell, Texas, where tens of houses were destroyed and 27 people were killed.
+A damage survey conducted by the National Weather Service resulted in an official rating of F5 for the tornado.
+However, a team with the National Institute of Standards and Technology argued that the worst damage could be attributed to F3-strength winds due to issues with the construction quality of the affected homes.
+Overall, they criticized the lack of consideration for construction quality under the Fujita Scale that they claimed resulted in an overestimation of tornadic wind speeds.